kyultrn/Tripager/journals/mischa_goodman.md

 ### Mon, Mar 6 2023
 Today we wrote unit tests
 ### Tues, Mar 7 2023
+Today

 ### Weds, Mar 8, 2023

 ### Thurs, Mar 9, 2023
+Today we did a lot of CSS work.
+I also was able to fix the "Things to do" page.
+You are able to now use the things to do page if you are logged in or out.
+If you are not logged in, you will not see the "add to events" button which allows you to add the event to your trip events.
+We added a few videos to the background of our pages and worked on the footer.

 ### Mon, Mar 13 2023